An internet search for “what is product marketing?” returns an underwhelming series of Venn diagrams that all look like this.

 People ask about the respective roles and responsibilities of PM and PMMs, more than they ask themselves if their company is executing the essential product marketing and product management activities effectively, or at all.

 Organizations often neglect areas of product marketing.
-Go-to-market strategies are often half-baked; positioning lacks competitive differentiation; roadmaps are boring and launches abandoned due to a misunderstanding of “continuous delivery.”
+Should product marketing report to product or marketing; go-to-market strategies are often half-baked; positioning lacks competitive differentiation; roadmaps are boring and launches abandoned due to a misunderstanding of “continuous delivery.”

 Perhaps the most crucial contribution of a PMM is to understand the full scope of product marketing activity, to benchmark themselves and their company against that standard, and to deliver a roadmap for gradual improvement.

 What am I missing?
 Share your thoughts and experience with the PMM Hive.
 Join Free today!